 Adjustability tests how well a pack conforms to your body, adapts to different adventures, and carries the usual suspects of backpacking gear.
 We asked ourselves: Is this pack working with or against us in the adventures we want to bring it along for?
 We also considered the sizing and customization options that were available during the ordering process.

-Ultralight backpacks used to have the sour reputation of not accommodating a wide range of body types.
+Ultralight backpacks used to have a sour reputation of not accommodating a wide range of body types.
 More often than not, you'd need to try out a few packs and see which one fits you best.
-That has changed recently for the better, with pack makers coming up with innovative ways to make their packs more adjustable, providing more comfort and utility than ever before.
+But recently, that stigma has changed for the better, with pack makers coming up with innovative ways to make their packs more adjustable, making their packs more accessible and more comfortable than ever before.

 The shoulder straps on the Granite Virga3 accommodate an incredible range of both torso height and width.